-Orchestrating successful public relations campaigns is a topic we’ve written a lot about, which should come as no surprise — it’s a core part of what we do.
+Orchestrating successful public relations campaigns is a topic we’ve written a lot about, which should come as no surprise — it’s a core part of what we do at TEAM LEWIS.
 Whether it’s achieving a successful media relations strategy, engaging with influencers or leveraging the best PR tools, we’ve covered the “How To’s” of a PR campaign from many angles.
-However, even with the right tools, strategies and tactics in place, there’s one major difference between a mediocre campaign and one that brings killer results: the right targeting.
+However, even with the right tools, strategies and tactics in place, there’s one major difference between mediocre public relations campaigns and ones that brings killer results: the right targeting.

 You may have heard the old saying, “There’s no such thing as bad publicity.”
 We can debate the merits of that sentiment another time, but when it comes to good public relations some publicity is certainly better than others.
 The fact is, if your PR activity isn’t geared towards the right target audience, it’s going to be much less effective.
 This spans all mediums and methods as well.
 Across earned media, paid media, influencers and every facet of your marketing strategy, nothing you do really matters if you’re not targeting the right audience with the right message at the right time.